mcgill-robotics-archive/frontend-2016/README.md

    sudo apt-get install ros-jade-rosbridge-server
    ```

-4. In the frontend directory run `$ npm install` to install all required npm dependencies.
+4. In the frontend directory run `npm install` to install all required npm
+dependencies.

+5. Run `bower install` to install required bower dependencies.

 ###Running the Application